Last updated 14th May, 2025

 The job will be quicker if the wiring is easily accessible.
 If you're going to be living in the house, then this will take even longer as the electrician will have to make everything safe and working after they leave each day.

-The price to rewire will also vary depending on the time frame, as It is much quicker and easier to rewire a house that is not occupied, which will also lower the labour costs.
-In addition, it is pretty unpleasant for the occupants living in a home being rewired - the power will be off for around a week and floorboards will be lifted and plaster cut into - it is better to move out of your house while rewiring work is in progress if at all possible.
+In addition, it is pretty unpleasant for the occupants living in a home being rewired - the power will be off for around a week and floorboards will be lifted and plaster cut into.

-Though some electricians will get in touch with other specialists and supply a complete all-inclusive quote to make good the plasterwork and flooring, though even that will be unlikely to include painting/decorating, this will almost always have to be arranged separately by the homeowner.
+Though some electricians will get in touch with other specialists and supply a complete all-inclusive quote to make good the plasterwork and flooring, even that will be unlikely to include painting/decorating.
+This will almost always have to be arranged separately by the homeowner.

 Rewiring an entire house is a complicated job, which involves the following steps: